Get Started

 Common System Failures and How They Surface

 When canonical systems break, the symptoms ripple across multiple monitoring surfaces.
-Search Console reveals index bloat—tens of thousands of URLs indexed despite only a few thousand products or articles actually existing.
+Search Console reveals index bloat, tens of thousands of URLs indexed despite only a few thousand products or articles actually existing.
+Well, more accurately, despite only a few thousand pages you’d ever want indexed.
 The Coverage report fills with “Duplicate, submitted URL not selected as canonical” errors, signaling that Google is ignoring your declared preferences.
 Crawl stats show Googlebot burning cycles on parameter-heavy URLs that should have been consolidated, a classic crawl budget drain that starves valuable pages of attention.

 The pattern is consistent: ad-hoc tagging decisions made in isolation compound into systemic indexation chaos.
-Identifying these failures early requires monitoring canonical coverage rates—the percentage of your preferred URLs actually appearing in the index—and tracking how often Google overrides your declared canonicals.
+For most teams, identifying these failures early requires monitoring canonical coverage rates, the percentage of your preferred URLs actually appearing in the index, and tracking how often Google overrides your declared canonicals.

 Auditing Your Current Canonical Setup for System Gaps